Grade Level: 8 (7-9)

 Using an Orienteering Compass with a Topographical Map

 An orienteering compass is made specifically for use with topographical maps.
 By using the compass to measure the bearing to two or more landmarks, you can use the basic triangulation and magnetic declination techniques to find your position on a topo map.
 For instructions on how to determine one's position on a topographical map, see the Lesson Extension Activities section.
+Students can also use the fun and hands-on associated activity You've Got Triangles! to illustrate how to use simple trigonometry and geometry concepts to estimate and measure the heights of very tall objects.

 bearing: The direction in degrees to which an object is located, such as a mountain or tree.